h8ngryDev4Hire/scripting-webpack-plugin/README.md

 # Scripting Webpack Plugin

-A simple webpack extension for running scripts during the emission phase in the compilation process.
+A simple webpack extension built in Typescript for running scripts during the emission phase in Webpack's compilation process.

 - [Features](#features)
 - [Installation](#installation)